-Continued or additional tightening of mortgage lending standards and mortgage financing requirements and rising interest rates could adversely affect the availability of mortgage loans for potential purchasers of our homes and thereby reduce our sales.
+Tightening of mortgage lending standards and mortgage financing requirements and rising interest rates could adversely affect the availability of mortgage loans for potential purchasers of our homes and thereby reduce our sales.

 Almost all purchasers of our homes finance their acquisition through lenders that provide mortgage financing.
-According to the Federal Home Loan Mortgage Corporation ("Freddie Mac"), the 30-year average mortgage rate was approximately 4.15% in January 2017 and may increase during 2017.
+According to the Federal Home Loan Mortgage Corporation ("Freddie Mac"), the 30-year average mortgage rate was approximately 4.03% in January 2018 and is expected to increase during 2018.
 If mortgage interest rates increase, the ability of prospective homebuyers to finance home purchases may be adversely affected, and, as a result, our operating results may be significantly negatively impacted.
 Our homebuilding activities are dependent upon the availability of mortgage financing to homebuyers.
-The availability of mortgage financing continues to be constrained, due in part to continued regulatory changes and lower risk appetite by lenders.
-Lenders continue to require increased levels of financial documentation, and may require larger down payments and more restrictive income to debt ratios.
+The availability of mortgage financing is expected to be impacted by continued regulatory changes and risk appetite of lenders.
+The financial documentation, down payments amounts and income to debt ratios requirements are subject to change and could become more restrictive.
 First-time homebuyers are generally more affected by the availability of mortgage financing than other potential homebuyers.
 These homebuyers are a key source of demand for our new homes.
 A limited availability of home mortgage financing may adversely affect the volume and sales price of our home sales.

 The federal government has a significant role in supporting mortgage lending through its conservatorship of Federal National Mortgage Association ("Fannie Mae") and Freddie Mac, both of which purchase or insure mortgage loans and mortgage loan-backed securities, and its insurance of mortgage loans through or in connection with the Federal Housing Administration ("FHA"), the Veterans Administration ("VA") and the U.S. Department of Agriculture ("USDA").
 FHA and USDA backing of mortgage loans has been particularly important to the mortgage finance industry and to our business.
 If either the FHA or USDA raised their down payment requirements or lowered maximum loan amounts, our business could be materially affected.
 Increased lending volume and losses insured by the FHA have resulted in a reduction of the FHA insurance fund.
 The USDA rural development program provides for zero down payment and 100% financing for homebuyers in qualifying areas.
-As of December 31, 2016, the USDA program is available in all our markets and is available to approximately 40% of our active communities.
 If the USDA program was discontinued or if funding was decreased, then our business could be adversely affected.
 In addition, if the USDA changed its determination of areas that are eligible to qualify for the program, it could have an adverse effect on our business.
 In addition, changes in governmental regulation with respect to mortgage lenders could adversely affect demand for housing.